cran/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "7234ef30-7060-4b89-884c-5d123ca8e3ef"
+#> [1] "da5a54b7-2948-4800-8345-6780fd91e833"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored (like grey, navy, or camel) wool coat, dark shoes, and a coordinating scarf for a stylish winter look."
+#> [1] "Layer the blue Calvin Klein shirt with a neutral-colored (such as gray, navy, or beige) sweater or blazer, and add a coordinating scarf to tie together the blue and pink for a balanced winter look."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "03e0dde5-43f3-451a-988e-c0b2d350519d"
+#> [1] "97006157-33f1-45d0-a574-8de3a7cfda92"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored sweater or blazer and stylish footwear for a chic winter look."
+#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored blazer or cardigan and add a stylish scarf to balance the look and stay warm."
 #>
 #>
 #>
 #> $chosen_response
-#> Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored (like
+#> Layer the blue Calvin Klein shirt with a neutral-colored (such as gray, navy,
-#> grey, navy, or camel) wool coat, dark shoes, and a coordinating scarf for a
+#> or beige) sweater or blazer, and add a coordinating scarf to tie together the
-#> stylish winter look.
+#> blue and pink for a balanced winter look.
 ```

+This makes it easy to archive progress and resume complex, context-rich
+agent sessions at any time.

 ## Code of Conduct